adamrogoyski/tetris/README.md

 ### Layout

-The board (left of the wall separator) must be at list 4 blocks wide and 3 blocks in height, though the game will end after 1 or any 2 non long tetrominos.
+The board (left of the wall separator) must be at least 4 blocks wide and 3 blocks in height, though the game will end after 1 or any 2 non-long tetrominos at that size.
 The recommended board size is 10 blocks wide and 20 blocks in height.

 The status area (right of the wall separator) is 6 blocks wide.
 It contains the logo, lines completed, and level.